Dulaglutide (By injection)

 - Some medicines can affect how dulaglutide works.
 Tell your doctor if you are using warfarin, insulin, or other diabetes medicine.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease or a history of pancreas problems.
-Tell your doctor if you have severe digestion problems (such as gastroparesis) or stomach or bowel problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease or a history of diabetic retinopathy or pancreas problems.
+Tell your doctor if you have severe digestion problems (including gastroparesis) or stomach or bowel problems.

 - This medicine may cause the following problems:

 - Increased risk of thyroid tumor

 - Low blood sugar (more likely if you also take insulin or other diabetes medicine)